magaya-dev/hyperion-algorithms/README.md

     });

 // Async/Await pattern
-const totalWeight = await algo.accumulate(connection.hyperion.using(connection.hyperion.dbx.Shipping.Booking.ListByTime))
+const totalWeight = await algo.accumulate(dbx.using(dbx.Shipping.Booking.ListByTime))
     .callback(0, (total, booking) => {   // first argument is the initial value
         // The new accumlation should be returned, so it can be
         // sent in the next iteration